kieran-harvey/rssfeed/README.md

 ## Features

 Filtering - Filter news articles by title,content or author
-Sorting - Sort news articles by title or by date, in ascending or descending order
+Sorting - Sort articles by newest or oldest
+Test Coverage - 80%+

+### Future Features

+In future updates Context API or Redux Toolkit can be added for state managment
+A like feature; with like,dislike,favourite; for all articles
+Filtering via categories
+Other features...

 ## Available Scripts